rssh/scala-gopher/README.md

 ~~~

   Inside case actions, we can use blocking read/writes and await operations.
-Call of doExit in the implicit instance of `FlowTermination[T]` (for a forever loop this is `FlowTermination[Unit]`) can be used for exiting from the loop. `select.exit` and `select.shutdown` macroses can be used as shortcuts.
+Call of doExit in the implicit instance of `FlowTermination[T]` (for a forever loop this is `FlowTermination[Unit]`) can be used for exiting from the loop; `select.exit` and `select.shutdown` macroses are shortcuts for this.

   Example: